SeanLausanne/BU_EC601_MiniProject1/README.md

 The project contains 3 major parts:

-  Downloading images with Twitter API
+  Downloading images with Twitter API<br>
-  Convert to the images to a video with FFMPEG
+  Convert to the images to a video with FFMPEG<br>
-  Analyze the images with Google Could Vision API
+  Analyze the images with Google Could Vision API<br>